 Two weeks after completion of the July seminar (by August 15, 2021), students seeking college credit will be required to submit an expanded version of their personal website, featuring revisions for their previously submitted blog posts and close reading reflections, one new close reading reflection (from any week of the seminar) and a new longer essay (about 1,500 words or roughly 3 to 5 pages, single spaced) that draws lessons about how best to achieve change in American democracy through comparing and contrasting the antislavery strategies of Frederick Douglass and Abraham Lincoln.
 Essays should include properly captioned and credited images as well as Chicago-style footnotes, citing wherever relevant the primary source texts from the course syllabus as well as from James Oakes’s dual biography of Douglass and Lincoln provided by the program.
 Outside research beyond these materials is allowed but not required.
 Final web projects will be graded on prose quality, research and web design design efforts, and depth of analysis.
 Models for these web projects will be available from the work of the undergraduate tutors:

 The best student website projects will also be considered for inclusion in the Student Hall of Fame, a designation that covers more than 150 of the best projects submitted to Prof. Pinsker in his undergraduate and graduate classes over the previous decade.

 Check out a recent entry in the Student Hall of Fame from a Dickinson first-year student in a seminar on “Dickinson & Slavery”:

-UPDATED COVID STATEMENT: Participants in the 2021 seminar will be required to receive their full vaccination at least two weeks prior to their on-campus arrival on July 11, 2021.
+UPDATED COVID STATEMENT: Participants in the 2022 seminar will be required to be fully vaccinated and boosted at least one month prior to their on-campus arrival on July 10, 2022.
 Those unable to meet this requirement may request permission to participate remotely during our three-week session.
-Also, please note that even with a fully vaccinated cohort of students and staff, we will still be following CDC-recommended safety protocols, as they apply, for masking, socially distancing, and frequent hand washing.
-All accepted students and their families will receive a copy of our comprehensive COVID safety plan.